 Dominican youth, no matter where they were born and raised, are Dominican and have a responsibility as citizens to be informed of the bad as well as the good.

 The Dominican Republic cannot be discussed without mentioning Haiti.
 The two are politically and economically intertwined.
 Two countries.
-One Island.
+One island.
 Part of the reason Dominicans struggle with anti-blackness is due to their history with Haiti, a more homogeneously Black presenting country.
-Haiti invaded and occupied the DR for 22 years.
-This caused a revolution and began a history of anti-Haitian and subsequently anti-black sentiment with the Dominican people.
+Haiti invaded and occupied the Dominican Republic for 22 years.
+This caused a revolution and began a history of anti-Haitian and subsequently anti-black sentiment among the Dominican people.

-In the Dominican Republic the word Haitian is an insult.
-When speaking about Haitian people in the press they must use the word “Haitian National.”
-This is the only country that requires this clarification.
+In the Dominican Republic, the word Haitian is an insult.
+When speaking about Haitian people in the press, Dominicans reporters must use the word “Haitian National.”
+We are the only country that requires this clarification.

-Suero expressed her deep love of her people.
+Suero expressed her deep love for her people.
 She implored Dominicans across the diaspora to educate themselves.
 To read and listen.
 To form your own opinions and stand up for your people.

 This means learning the truth about where we come from.
 The struggle of our ancestors directly translates to political issues being determined today.
 Our criticisms and ancestral pains are the result of deeper issues the DR has as a nation.
 Unless we tackle the root of the disease, we will always experience symptoms.

-The U.S. census recorded 2.8 million Dominicans residing in the United States, in 2018 compared to the approximately 10 million residing in the DR, many of which have dual citizenship and voting rights.
-It is not uncommon to see a young Dominican person proudly waving their flag and strongly identifying with their country of origin, despite the location of their birth.
+The U.S. Census recorded 2.8 million Dominicans residing in the United States, in 2018 compared to the approximately 10 million residing in the DR, many of whom have dual citizenship and voting rights.
+It is not uncommon to see a young Dominican person proudly waving their flag and strongly identifying with their country of origin despite the location of their birth.
 But what does it mean to represent your country?
-Taping a worn out flag over your bed?
+Taping a worn-out flag over your bed?
 Spending three weeks at a resort?
-What happens to the Dominican-Americans’ paradise when they leave the island?
+What happens to the Dominican Americans’ paradise when they leave the island?
 Do the problems of the people just freeze until the next summer?

 Patriotism is beautiful.
-Standing up and being proud of your people's accomplishments is a wonderful quality to have.
+Standing up and being proud of your people's accomplishments is a wonderful quality.
 However, like with any relationship, we have to be there for our country when it needs us.
-We hear common phrases from Dominican-Americans such as: “I miss DR,” “take me back home,” and “I love being Dominican.”
-Where is that same sentiment when hard working people who live in the country they claim to love do not receive their pensions?
-This includes Dominican born American citizens who immigrated to the U.S. for better opportunities.
+We hear common phrases from Dominican-Americans such as: “I miss DR,” “Take me back home,” and “I love being Dominican.”
+Where is that same sentiment when hard-working people who live in the country they claim to love do not receive their pensions?
+This includes Dominican-born American citizens who immigrated to the U.S. for better opportunities.
 The Dominican Republic is not our paradise.

-If you are proud of your country, if you wave your flag with passion, if you are a dual citizen, it is your responsibility to be informed of the socio-political climate of the Dominican Republic, the state of your people.
+If you are proud of your country, if you wave your flag with passion, if you are a dual citizen, it is your responsibility to be informed of the socio-political climate of the Dominican Republic and the state of your people.

 “When their country of origin is struggling with peace, they are not as involved,” Suero said.